HristoDimitrovv/Terraform-Project/README.txt

 #Keep in mind that the FQDN provided for the RDS instance would be different if deployed in another region.
 Also, you need to set up a db_password in variables.tf (you will need to specify this password in the db_setup.sql as well)

-mysql -v --skip-ssl -u user -pPassword1 -h web-rds.cpywdanzbdov.eu-west-1.rds.amazonaws.com < web-app/db/db_setup.sql
+mysql -v --skip-ssl -u user -p<db_password> -h web-rds.cpywdanzbdov.eu-west-1.rds.amazonaws.com < web-app/db/db_setup.sql